percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 ### 4.3 Internal Contracts

-- **Reuse of the existing `replication` system user.** The operator already provisions this user on every cluster as part of the standard system-users set (`apiv1.UserReplication`, declared in `api/v1/perconaservermysql_types.go` and managed by `pkg/controller/ps/user.go` + `pkg/secret`).
-Its existing grants — verified in `build/ps-entrypoint.sh` — comfortably cover both the IO thread (`REPLICATION SLAVE`, `REPLICATION CLIENT`) and the operator-side probe (`SELECT` on `*.*`, `SYSTEM_VARIABLES_ADMIN`).
-The cross-site feature adds **no new user**, **no new grants**, and **no changes to user-management code**.
-As a corollary, no `crVersion` gating is needed for user provisioning — clusters at every `crVersion` already have the user.
-Upgrading the operator does not cause a Secret diff or a rolling restart on this account.
+- **Reuse of the existing `replication` system user.** The operator already provisions this user on every cluster as part of the standard system-users set.
+Its existing grants  cover both the IO thread (`REPLICATION SLAVE`, `REPLICATION CLIENT`) and the operator-side probe (`SELECT` on `*.`*, `SYSTEM_VARIABLES_ADMIN`).
 - **MySQL config preconditions for the cross-site path:** `gtid_mode = ON` and `enforce_gtid_consistency = ON` are already set by `build/ps-entrypoint.sh` for every operator-managed cluster, so the cross-site reconciler can rely on them. `server_id` is already derived from a cluster-hash prefix in the same entrypoint, so cross-cluster collisions are not a concern.
 GR's own protocol requirements (binary logging, replicated-write emission) are taken as given on `clusterType: group-replication` clusters; no additional assertion is made by the cross-site reconciler.
-- **Source-type discovery is operator-side, not user-declared.** Before configuring a channel, the operator opens a MySQL connection to one of the channel's `sources[]` endpoints using the `replication` user, runs `SELECT @@global.group_replication_group_name`, and uses the result as `managed_name` for `_add_managed()`.
-If the source is not a GR cluster (empty/zero group UUID), the channel is set to `state = Error`, `reason = UnsupportedSource` — the operator never falls back to `_add_source()` in this release.
-The discovered UUID is surfaced read-only in `status.replicationChannels.channels[].sourceGroupName`.
-Keeping this discovery out of the CRD means the user-facing schema does not carry GR-specific concepts, leaving room for async-source support to be added later as a controller-side branch with no CRD breakage.
-- **`mysql.replication_asynchronous_connection_failover_managed` is managed by the operator.** Reconciler diffs declared sources against the table contents per channel and converges via `_add_managed` / `_delete_managed` UDFs.
+- `mysql.replication_asynchronous_connection_failover_managed` is managed by the operator.
+Reconciler diffs declared sources against the table contents per channel and converges via `_add_managed` / `_delete_managed` UDFs.
 Each row uses the same discovered group UUID; multiple rows represent multiple seed endpoints into the same group.
 Users editing the table directly may have their edits reverted on the next reconcile.

 ### 4.4 User-Facing Behavior Changes